DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 ## Send Weekly Reports

-_Developer_ agrees to send _Blockchain Commons_' technical representative a report with all the following information within two business days after the end of each workweek:
+_Developer_ agrees to send _Dyvers Hands_'s technical representative a report with all the following information within two business days after the end of each workweek:

 - a summary of work done during the week